 - Occasional autofocus hiccups in low light and low contrast scenes

-Tamron has been introducing affordably priced Sony Full Frame Mirrorless lenses that are robustly built and deliver excellent image quality.
-The Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) is no exception.
-It can easily hold its own against much pricier competing offerings.
-At press time, it’s cheaper than any of Sony’s native Full Frame E Mount lens offerings other than the native 50mm f1.8.
+Tamron has been introducing affordably priced Sony Full Frame Mirrorless lenses that are robustly built and deliver excellent image quality, and the Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) is no exception.
+It can easily hold its own against pricier competing offerings.
+At press time, it’s cheaper than any of Sony’s native Full Frame E Mount lenses, other than the native 50mm f1.8.
 By comparison, it’s also less than half the price of Sony’s own 35mm f2.8 Zeiss.
 Although the Tamron 35 f2.8 may feel plasticky in hand, it’s weather-sealed just like the Zeiss.
-We put the Tamron’s weather sealing thoroughly to the test, and it came away with flying colors.
+We put the Tamron’s weather sealing to the test, and it passed with flying colors.

 While the Tamron’s autofocus lags behind native offerings slightly, its superb overall image quality more than makes up for it.
-The Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) renders colors accurately, with buttery smooth bokeh and negligible chromatic aberrations.
-When it comes to sharpness, the Tamron 35mm f2.8 wins hands down against the pricier Sony 35mm f2.8 Zeiss.
+The Tamron 35mm f2.8 Di III OSD M1:2 (Model F053) renders colors accurately with buttery smooth bokeh and negligible chromatic aberrations.
+When it comes to sharpness, the Tamron 35mm f2.8 wins against the pricier Sony 35mm f2.8 Zeiss hands down.
 If the Tamron was any sharper, you’d have to handle it with gloves on.

-The Tamron 35mm f2.8 Di III OSD M1:2 lens for Sony FE Mount earns Four out of Five Stars.
+The Tamron 35mm f2.8 Di III OSD M1:2 lens for Sony FE Mount earns four out of five stars.
 While not perfect, it’s an all-around solid performer that’s also a great value.
 Only time will tell, but perhaps autofocus performance can be improved with future firmware updates.
-You’d be hard-pressed to find a weather-sealed 35mm prime for Sony Full Frame Mirrorless cameras that can deliver the same level of performance and image quality for only US $349.
-You can pick one up for yourself over at Amazon.
+You’d be hard-pressed to find a weather-sealed 35mm prime for Sony Full Frame Mirrorless cameras that can deliver the same level of performance and image quality for only $349.
+You can pick one up at Amazon.